Malseph/openmw-tes3mp/README.md

 Management
 --------------

-The project is currently being developed by David C. and Koncord.
+The upstream project is currently being developed by David C. and Koncord, with development on this fork by Jake Westrip (16bitint).
 For more information, view credits.
 Tes3mp Community currently managed by Malseph.

 Community
 --------------